siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-27-ultimate-guide-about-a-tagstructure-and-usage.md

-The `&lt;a&gt;` tag can also be used to create links that open the user's email client with a pre-filled recipient address.
+The `<a>` tag can also be used to create links that open the user's email client with a pre-filled recipient address.
 This is done using the `mailto:` scheme.